DestinyVolt/D-D/Others/Wisp.md

 17, 14, 13, 12, 9, 8 \
 CHA > DEX=CON=STR(14) > INT > WIS

+#### Character Traits
-Personality Trait: I like setting fires and watching them burn. \
+*Personality Trait*: I like setting fires and watching them burn. \
-Personality Trait: I might be excellent at performance and deception, but I take no joy in it.
+*Personality Trait*: I might be excellent at performance and deception, but I take no joy in it.
 It's what I was build to do, what I was forced to do.
 I'd much rather be direct. \
-Ideal: **[Power]** If I can attain more power, no one will tell me what to do, nor will I be limited by my nature.
+*Ideal (Power)*: If I can attain more power, no one will tell me what to do, nor will I be limited by my nature.
 (Evil) \
-Bond: I was forged by Dwarven hands and enchanted by Human mages.
+*Bond*: I was forged by Dwarven hands and enchanted by Human mages.
 I respect the dwarves who built me, but hate the scheming mages who brought me to life. \
-Flaw: I was designed such that I physically cannot attempt to target another creature with a damaging attack/spell.
+*Flaw*: I was designed such that I physically cannot attempt to target another creature with a damaging attack/spell.
 I am incredibly resentful of this, and delight in circumventing this limitation.

 #### Skills
 Specialized Design: Performance, Thieves' Tools \